 Rice is grown under many different conditions and production systems, but submerged in water is the most common method used worldwide.
 Rice is the only cereal crop that can grow for long periods in standing water.
-57% of rice is grown on irrigated land, 25% on rainfed lowland, 10% on the uplands, 6% in deepwater and 2% in tidal wetlands.
+57% of rice is grown on irrigated land, 25% on rainfed lowland, 10% on the uplands, 6% in deepwater and 2% in tidal wetlands(Give the Reference)..
 Rice is the most important food crop of the developing world and the staple food for more than 60% of the Indian population, who are also highly vulnerable to inflationary pressure due to high rice prices.
-In India, the annual compounded growth rate of rice production has declined from 3.55 per cent during 1981-90 to 1.74 per cent during 1991-2000.
+In India, the annual compounded growth rate of rice production has declined from 3.55 per cent during 1981-90 to 1.74 per cent during 1991-2000(Give the Reference)..
 Although at all times high production of 99.50 million tons of rice with a productivity of 2.20 tons per hectare was achieved during the year 2009-10.
-India needs to produce 120 million tons by 2030 to feed its one and a half billion- plus population.
+India needs to produce 120 million tons by 2030 to feed its one and a half billion- plus population(Give the Reference)..
 A real-time analysis of this scenario provides sufficient justification for strengthening, intensifying and introducing cutting edge science and technology for increasing rice productivity in India.
 From an early history in the Asian areas rice has spread and is now grown on all continents except Antarctica.
 Being able to grow in this wide spectrum of climates is the reason why rice is one of the most widely eaten food in the world.
-About 85% of the rice produced in the world is used for direct human consumption.
+About 85% of the rice produced in the world is used for direct human consumption(Give the Reference)..
 Rice can also be found in cereals, snack foods, brewed beverages, flour, oil, syrup and religious ceremonies to name a few other uses.

 Summer rice generally refers to rice cultivated during the dry season in tropical and subtropical regions, typically from November/December to May/June in the Northern Hemisphere, like in many parts of India and Southeast Asia.
 It's often referred to as "Boro rice" in some areas, particularly in Assam.
 This cultivation period relies heavily on irrigation due to the absence or scarcity of rainfall.
-Summer rice often boasts higher yields compared to monsoon (Kharif) rice due to abundant sunlight and controlled water availability through irrigation.
-The consistent sunshine during the dry season maximizes photosynthesis and contributes to better grain filling.
+Summer rice often boasts higher yields compared to monsoon (Kharif) rice due to abundant sunlight and controlled water availability through irrigation(Give the Reference)..
+The consistent sunshine during the dry season maximizes photosynthesis and contributes to better grain filling(Give the Reference)..
 The dry weather conditions during the summer generally lead to lower incidence of certain pests and diseases that thrive in humid, rainy environments.
 This can reduce the need for pesticide applications.

 To increase and sustain the productivity of rice it is necessary to adopt improved integrated approach of rice cultivation.
 In integrated approach the proper date of transplanting of rice seedling plays an important role in increasing grain and straw yield of rice.
 Hence, it is necessary to transplant the rice seedling in proper time and age to achieve the sustainable yield of rice.
 Optimization of transplanting time saves paddy from attack by insect, pest and diseases.